 Roasted Red Peppers

-Jarred roasted red peppers are perfect on pizza and offer extra flavor.
-Or, you could use narrow two-inch long strips of fresh bell pepper, if you prefer.
+Jarred or homemade roasted red peppers are perfect on pizza and offer extra flavor.
+Or, you could use thin two-inch long strips of fresh bell pepper, if you prefer.

 Jarred marinated or canned artichoke is an easy addition here.
 I sliced my jarred quartered artichokes in half again to make bite-sized wedges.